OsamaAbdullah022015/Interview_Prep-by-ABD/README.md

 An AI-powered interview coach: personalized study plans from your resume, voice-enabled mock interviews with adaptive coding rounds, honest per-answer scoring, live company-specific research, and a readiness debrief.

-**v3 works with ANY major LLM provider** — Anthropic, OpenAI, or Google Gemini — switched by one line in `.env`.
+**Works with ANY major LLM provider** — Anthropic, OpenAI, or Google Gemini — switched by one line in `.env`.

 ## Architecture